gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Running `gradle assemble` will build for Java 6 and the resulting bytecode will use the Java 6 bytecode version.
 - Reasonable error message when the current JDK cannot build for the target Java version.
+- Target JVM runtime appears in the output of the components report.

 #### Open issues/considerations

-- Add some convenience for 'the current java version'?
-(No)
-- Require the Java platform to be declared?
-Use the current Java version as default?
-(No)
 - Strict vs lenient: If I declare I want to build for Java 6 and I'm running on Java 8, is that ok or a problem?
 (Lenient)
 - DSL should (later) allow declaration of a Java platform with a custom bootstrap classpath (for cross compilation, Android, etc).
 (Later)
 - DSL should (later) allow a customised JVM-based platform to be declared, for example, to build things that are to run in some Web container.
 (Later)